 - Don’t have caffeine after lunch.

 - Don’t have beer, wine or other alcohol within six hours of bedtime.

 - Don’t have a cigarette or other source of nicotine before bed.

 - Avoid strenuous exercise within six hours of your bedtime.
-Exercise regularly but do it earlier in the day.

 - Avoid sleeping pills if possible, or use cautiously.
 Most doctors do not prescribe sleeping pills for periods of more than three weeks.

 - Take time during the day to deal with the things that are worrying you.
 Talk with a family member or friends.
 Express your feelings by writing in a journal.
 If your worries persist, talk to a therapist..

 With six locations throughout the Twin Cities, we make it easy to see a sleep specialist.
 View locations and meet our providers at fairview.org/sleep, call 612-273-5000 for an appointment, or simply fill out the form below.